junxit/us-congress-bills-112/bill.md

 legis-num: H.R.
 3606
 congress: 112th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 3606

-> To increase American job creation and economic growth by improving access to the public capital markets for emerging growth companies.
+That the bill from the House of Representatives (H.R.
+3606) entitled “An Act to increase American job creation and economic growth by improving access to the public capital markets for emerging growth companies. ”, do pass with the following

-## § 1.
-Short title

-This Act may be cited as the “Jumpstart Our Business Startups Act”.

-## § 2.
-Table of contents

-The table of contents of this Act is as follows:
+*Strike title III and insert the following:*